MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-GridView.md

   object.
 - `Multiple`.
 Zero, one, or many items.
 Use this value when the next command can take multiple input objects.
 This value is equivalent to the **Passthru** parameter.

+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: Microsoft.PowerShell.Commands.OutputModeOption